-In recent years we’ve been witnessing how the previously unknown and mysterious crypto space has shaped almost every aspect of our lives and caused a shift in our mindsets.
-Those who used to perceive bitcoin as a come-and-go trend now seem to be bitterly regretting not buying it earlier.
-On the other hand, those luckies who managed to buy bitcoin at a reasonable price are anxiously waiting for its value to go up every single day.
+In recent years, we have witnessed the previously unknown and mysterious cryptocurrency space impact almost every aspect of our lives and bring about a shift in the way we think.
+Those who used to see bitcoin as a trend that would keep coming back seem to be bitterly regretting not buying it sooner.
+On the other hand, those who managed to buy bitcoin at a reasonable price are eagerly waiting for its value to rise every day.

-However, crypto space is not only about bitcoin.
-New multiple strategies and techniques have appeared within the decentralized finance (DeFi) infrastructure aimed at providing users with more opportunities to generate larger incomes.
-Currently, one of the hottest crypto trends is yield farming, which seems to have taken DeFi by storm.
+The crypto space is not just about Bitcoin, however.
+Within the decentralized financial infrastructure (DeFi), several new strategies and techniques have emerged that aim to provide users with more opportunities to earn larger incomes.
+One of the hottest crypto trends at the moment is yield farming, which seems to have taken DeFi by storm.

-Yield farming is about lending your funds to others with the help of ingenious computer programs called smart contracts.
+Yield farming is all about lending your money to others using sophisticated computer programs called smart contracts.
 As a result, you earn fees in the form of cryptocurrency in exchange for your services.
 Sounds simple enough, right?
-But let’s not rush — there are a lot of pitfalls and complexities that you might encounter during the process.
-That’s why it’s important to ensure you have enough background knowledge before you get started.
+But let us not get ahead of ourselves – there are a lot of pitfalls and complexities you might encounter during the process.
+That’s why it’s important that you have enough background knowledge before you get started.

-Read this article to discover all the ins and outs of yield farming, how it differs from other crypto strategies, and how to farm cryptocurrency correctly.
+Read this article to discover all the ins and outs of yield farming, how it differs from other crypto strategies, and how to farm cryptocurrency properly.

-Yield farming is one of the latest trends that has rapidly forced its way into the decentralized finance (DeFi) world.
-It’s viewed as an effective strategy that investors turn to when they want to increase their profits.
-According to CoinMarketCap data, the total locked value of liquidity pools in yield farming projects exceeded $13 billion as of 10th March 2021 (note that the statistics are constantly updated).
+Yield farming is one of the latest trends that has quickly gained acceptance in the world of decentralized finance (DeFi).
+It is considered an effective strategy that investors resort to when they want to increase their profits.
+According to CoinMarketCap, the total value of liquidity pools in yield farming projects exceeded $13 billion as of March 10, 2021 (note that statistics are constantly updated).

-Thanks to yield farming, crypto holders can lock up their holdings in return for rewards in the form of additional cryptocurrency.
-To be more specific, this process allows investors to earn fixed or variable interest by investing cryptocurrency in a DeFi market.
+Yield farming allows crypto holders to lock their holdings in exchange for rewards in the form of additional cryptocurrency.
+More specifically, this process allows investors to earn fixed or variable interest by investing cryptocurrency into a DeFi market.

-Nowadays almost all yield farming transactions are carried out within the Ethereum ecosystem and its ERC-20 standard, as the rewards usually belong to the Ethereum ecosystem too.
-However, it’s expected that cross-chain advancements will soon allow DeFi apps to run on other blockchains, as the demand in yield farming is constantly increasing.
+Today, almost all yield farming transactions are conducted within the Ethereum ecosystem and its ERC-20 standard, as the rewards are usually part of the Ethereum ecosystem as well.
+However, cross-chain advancements are expected to soon make it possible to run DeFi apps on other blockchains as the demand for yield farming continues to grow.

 How does yield farming work?

-First of all, it’s worth noting that to function, yield farming requires liquidity providers and liquidity pools.
+First of all, it should be known that yield farming only works if there are liquidity providers and liquidity pools.

-To become a liquidity provider, all you have to do is to add your funds to a liquidity pool (smart contract), which is responsible for powering a marketplace where users carry out several procedures with their tokens, including borrowing, lending, and exchanging.
-Once you’ve locked up your funds in the pool, you’ll get fees that have been generated from the underlying DeFi platform or reward tokens.
-In addition, some protocols can even provide payouts in the form of multiple cryptocurrencies, allowing users to diversify their assets and lock those cryptocurrencies into other protocols in order to maximize yields.
+To become a liquidity provider, all you need to do is add your funds to a liquidity pool (smart contract), which is responsible for running a marketplace where users perform various operations with their tokens, including lending, borrowing, and exchanging.
+Once you have deposited your funds into the pool, you will receive fees generated by the underlying DeFi platform or reward tokens.
+Moreover, some protocols can even offer payouts in the form of multiple cryptocurrencies, allowing users to diversify their assets and lock those cryptocurrencies into other protocols to maximize returns.

-As well as this, since professional yield farmers are knowledgeable about the Ethereum network and its technical aspects, they prefer to move their funds around various DeFi platforms with a view to getting the highest possible returns.
-This can prove to be a tall order.
-Those who provide liquidity receive rewards too, depending on the amount of liquidity provided — that’s why those who obtain the highest rewards possess the largest amounts of capital.
+As professional return hunters become familiar with the Ethereum network and its technical aspects, they prefer to move their funds across different DeFi platforms to achieve the highest possible return.
+This can prove to be a difficult task.
+Those who provide liquidity also receive rewards based on the amount of liquidity provided – therefore, those who receive the highest rewards have the largest amounts of capital.

-Before getting into yield farming, make sure that you’re fully aware of the following basics:
+Before you get into yield farming, you should be aware of the following basics:

 - Liquidity providers deposit their funds into a liquidity pool.

-- Deposited funds are stablecoins related to the USD such as DAI, USDC, USDT, etc.
+- The funds deposited are stablecoins linked to the USD, such as DAI, USDC, USDT, etc.

-- Your returns depend on how much you invest and what rules the protocol is based on.
+- Your return depends on how much you invest and what rules the protocol is based on.

-- You’re able to create complex chains of investment once you decide to reinvest your reward tokens into other liquidity pools, which in turn offer various reward tokens.
+- You can create complex investment chains if you decide to reinvest your reward tokens into other liquidity pools, which in turn offer different reward tokens.

-- You should be aware that simply investing in ETH itself, for instance, isn’t considered to be yield farming.
-Lending out ETH on a decentralized non-custodial money market protocol and receiving rewards afterward — that’s yield farming.
+- You should be aware that, for example, investing in ETH itself doesn’t qualify as yield farming.
+Lending ETH via a decentralized, non-pledgeable money market protocol and then receiving rewards – that’s yield farming.

 What makes yield farming so popular?

-It goes without saying that the key advantage of yield farming is that it can bring investors a good profit.
-As of today, yield farming has the capacity to provide more attractive interest rates than traditional banks, though there’s no denying that there are some potential risks too.
+The main advantage of yield farming is, of course, that it can bring a good profit to investors.
+Currently, yield farming can offer more attractive interest rates than traditional banks, although there are of course some potential risks.

-What’s more, 2020 witnessed a surreal upsurge in yield farming’s popularity.
-A huge amount of money was made via the Ethereum network, as yield farming platforms run on Ethereum and even DeFi tools tend to use the Ethereum platform too.
-In addition, yield farming grants benefits to various protocols, most of which are just nascent.
-When they have an active and growing base of enthusiasts, it’s much easier for them to draw stakeholders’ attention.
+Moreover, yield farming experienced a real surge in popularity in 2020.
+A lot of money was made via the Ethereum network, as Yield Farming platforms run on Ethereum and DeFi tools also usually use the Ethereum platform.
+In addition, yield farming offers benefits to several protocols, most of which are just emerging.
+If they have an active and growing base of enthusiasts, it is much easier for them to attract the attention of stakeholders.

 What is DeFi and what role does it play?

-DeFi stands for “decentralized finance”.
-The term is used to describe a variety of financial apps in the blockchain and/or cryptocurrency domain aimed to disrupt financial intermediaries.
-DeFi is often referred to as an unconventional financial system that functions independently, without relying on banks, insurance funds, or credit unions.
-It enables users to carry out various financial procedures with cryptocurrencies and other digital assets, including transferring, trading, investing, transacting via automated smart contracts, and so on.
+DeFi stands for “decentralised finance.”
+The term is used to describe a variety of financial apps in the blockchain and/or cryptocurrency space that aim to disrupt financial intermediaries.
+DeFi is often referred to as an unconventional financial system that operates independently without relying on banks, insurance companies, or credit unions.
+It allows users to perform various financial operations with cryptocurrencies and other digital assets, including remittances, trading, investments, transactions via automated smart contracts, etc.

-DeFi runs on blockchain technology that will inevitably upend the existing financial order and contribute to a more transparent and secure financial system.
-As well as that, DeFi can boast another distinct feature — it’s able to expand blockchain capabilities to include more sophisticated financial use cases, like lending, derivatives, flash loans, and crypto yield farming.
+DeFi is based on blockchain technology, which will inevitably turn the existing financial order upside down and contribute to a more transparent and secure financial system.
+Moreover, DeFi can boast another unique feature: it is able to extend blockchain capabilities to include more sophisticated financial use cases such as lending, derivatives, flash loans, and crypto yield farming.

-Thanks to DeFi users are able to conduct trades and transactions whenever and wherever they wish.
-The only essential is a stable internet connection.
-Among the other substantial benefits of DeFi are blazing fast transfers and significantly reduced fees and charges.
-And not only that — DeFi lending protocols provide higher interest rates for deposits along with lower fees and more encouraging terms on loans as well as credit lines.
+Thanks to DeFi, users can trade and make transactions at any time and from any place.
+The only requirement is a stable Internet connection.
+Other key benefits of DeFi include lightning-fast transfers and significantly reduced fees and costs.
+Not only that, but DeFi credit protocols offer higher interest rates on deposits, as well as lower fees and more favourable terms on loans and lines of credit.

-It’s also worth noting that DeFi grants equal and free access to financial services to a wider range of users who otherwise wouldn’t be able to participate due to lack of funds or political, social, and economic issues.
-Furthermore, DeFi allows for high yield trading — yield farming — that enables investors to borrow and lend their cryptocurrencies at considerably higher rates compared to traditional banking and investments.
+It’s also worth noting that DeFi provides equal and free access to a wider range of users who’d otherwise be unable to participate in financial services due to lack of funds or political, social and economic problems.
+In addition, DeFi enables high-yield trading – known as yield farming – which allows investors to borrow and lend their cryptocurrencies at much higher interest rates compared to traditional banking and investing.